When

 Edgehill University

-As Collections Manager at Edge Hill University, Anna leads a team dedicated to managing and developing the library collections and University Archive.
-Prior to joining Edge Hill, she held roles at King’s College London and has over 15 years’ experience in the sector.
-Anna’s interests include data driven approaches to collection development and evaluation, and the role of libraries in supporting a sustainable transition towards a more open research landscape.
-She is active in a range of professional networks and groups including the USKG Education and events sub-committee and the Jisc Transitional agreements oversight group. |
+As Head of Collections and Archives at Edge Hill University, Anna França leads the team dedicated to managing and developing the library collections and University Archive.
+Prior to joining Edge Hill, she held roles at King’s College London and has almost 17 years’ experience in the academic library sector.
+Anna is interested in the role that libraries can play in supporting a sustainable transition towards a more open research landscape.
+She is active in a range of professional networks and groups and chairs the USKG Education and Events sub-committee.

 10:20